benoitc-attic/barrel_tcp/README.md

 > The design of barrel differs from
 > [ranch](http://github.com/extend/ranch).
 Instead of spawning with a
+> new request handler and pass to it the control of the socket -  which
-> new request handler which can be slow, Barrel is only spawning a new acceptors.
-The
+> can be slow - Barrel is only spawning a new acceptors.
+The accepted
-> accepted socket will continue to be used in the same process that
+> socket will continue to be used in the same process that accepted it
-> accepted it before.
-Optionnaly you can also launch a process to handle
+> before.
+Optionnaly you can also launch a process to handle the
-> the accepted socket if you want.
+> accepted socket if you want.
 Choice is yours.

 ## Usage